 From the image below, we see that the higher number of local dimming zones in a mini-LED display help in offering excellent contrast, which enables a vibrant reproduction of the earth and the space background compared to always-on LED backlighting.
 In the second image, we also see much better resolution of leaf veins in the darker areas.

 MSI Creator 17 — The world's first mini-LED display laptop

-The main USP of the Creator 17, however, is the display.
+The main unique selling point of the Creator 17, however, is the display.
 The MSI Creator 17 is the world's first laptop to feature a mini-LED display option.
-With a 17.3-inch 4K 60 Hz 1180-nit IPS-level mini-LED panel that supports HDR1000 and 100% DCI-P3 color gamut coverage, the Creator 17 offers a never-before seen view to help you create your finest masterpieces.
-Powering this excellent display are a choice of several NVIDIA RTX GPUs ranging from the GeForce RTX 2060 all the way to the RTX 2080 Super Max-Q. With many creative apps increasingly making use of the GPU for hardware acceleration in photo and video editing, 3D rendering, and modeling, the Creator 17 ensures that you get a smooth and responsive experience no matter your creative workflow.
+With a 17.3-inch 4K 60 Hz 1180-nit IPS-level mini-LED panel that supports HDR1000 and 100% DCI-P3 color-gamut coverage, the Creator 17 offers a never-before seen view to help you create your finest masterpieces.
+Powering this excellent display is a choice of several NVIDIA RTX GPUs ranging from the GeForce RTX 2060 all the way to the RTX 2080 Super Max-Q. With many creative apps increasingly making use of the GPU for hardware acceleration in photo and video-editing, 3D rendering, and modeling, the Creator 17 ensures that you get a smooth and responsive experience no matter your creative workflow.

 The benefits of transitioning to a mini-LED panel in the Creator 17 can be seen from the various display test measurements below.